 With two weeks to play with, you can get into some real depth on a small group exploration of Spain, a self drive holiday in Montenegro, or a Turkey history tour.
 This is also enough time to explore two or three countries in the same region, such as Spain and Portugal, Estonia, Latvia and Lithuania, or the rich cultures of Georgia and Armenia.

 This is where you get to embark on some serious adventures.
 You could try a cruise in the Arctic, spend a month on a backpacking adventure around the Mediterranean or Eastern Europe, or combine Europe with Asia by boarding the Trans Mongolian railway and exploring Russia and beyond.
 Got even more time to spare?
 Cross France, Austria, Romania and Russia on your way from London to Vietnam.

 More about Europe

-Our top activities in Europe range from activity holidays to cultural touring with every chance possible to go wild, never to be missed.
+Our top activities in Europe range from activity holidays and wildlife watching to cultural touring and cookery classes.
+Read our guide for more.

-Find out which tours have made our European adventure breaks top 10 as well as the best times to go, and direct links to other relevant trips and travel guides.
+Find out which tours have made our top 10 European adventure breaks, as well as when to go and our recommended guides.

-We’ve asked our friends in Europe for travel tips with some superb results including Europe travel advice on why you shouldn’t skip the Peloponnese, getting off the beaten track in Spain and respecting Croatia’s tricky past.
+Read our Europe travel tips on why you shouldn’t skip the Peloponnese, going off-track in Spain and respecting Croatia’s past.

-There’s never been a more important moment to travel right in Europe with masses of overdevelopment, cruise ships, walking pollution and captive cetaceans still hot topics when it comes to responsible tourism issues in Europe.
+Overdevelopment, cruise ships, pollution and captive cetaceans are hot topics when it comes to responsible tourism in Europe.

-Find all our Europe guides in one place from Croatia to Finland and everything in between and discover some of our activity guides such as Walking in Spain or multi activity holidays in Montenegro.
+Find all our Europe guides in one place, from Croatia to Finland and everything in-between, and discover some of our activity guides.